-The Leimert Park Art Walk takes place from 2pm to 8pm on the last Sunday of the month along the streets of 43rd Place and Degnan Boulevard.
+The Leimert Park Art Walk takes place on the last Sunday of the month along the streets of 43rd Place and Degnan Boulevard.
 Launched in the summer of 2010, this free event features an array of entertainment and activities the whole family will enjoy.
-Throughout the day, cultural spaces such as KAOS Network, Vision Theatre, the World Stage, artist studios and storefronts will share art exhibitions,fashion, food, and local artisans.
+Throughout the day, cultural spaces such as KAOS Network, Vision Theatre, the World Stage, artist studios and storefronts will share art exhibitions, fashion, food, and local artisans.
 The festive event includes DJs, spoken word and the legendary drum circle.

 Art + Practice

 Founded by artist Mark Bradford, philanthropist and collector Eileen Harris Norton, and community activist Allan DiCastro, Art + Practice (A+P) is a nonprofit foundation based in Leimert Park Village.
 A+P supports the needs of South L.A. foster youth and provides the community with access to museum-curated contemporary art.
 A+P presents its programs and activities from a 20,000 square-foot campus that includes an Exhibition Space, Public Programs, and the Foster Youth Practice Space.